 In addition, if business negotiations with friends and relatives threaten to become contentious, you might propose consulting a neutral third party, such as a mediator, family therapist, trusted friend, or expert, for help in resolving causes of conflict, advise Sander and Bordone.

 3. Workplace Conflict: Test Your Assumptions and Choose a Useful Role

-At work, conflict between colleagues can impair productivity and employee retention, cautions Program on Negotiation Managing Director Susan Hackley.
+At work, a conflict between colleagues can impair productivity and employee retention cautions Program on Negotiation Managing Director Susan Hackley.

 How can you avoid conflict with coworkers from flaring up in the first place?
 You might begin by examining whether your department or organization welcomes constructive feedback rather than punishing it.
 Is it difficult to raise thorny issues?
 When it comes to managing workplace conflict, are there clear guidelines and structures in place to help people talk about sensitive issues respectfully?

 Employees should be given guidance on how to give good feedback so they can express their concerns in a positive manner rather than letting them stew.
 People who give good feedback ask questions, stay positive, describe how the situation makes them feel, and give specifics.
 They show appreciation when warranted and make suggestions for improving working relationships.

 In his book The Third Side: Why We Fight and How We Can Stop (Penguin, 2000), William Ury describes different ways that colleagues can help prevent, resolve, and contain various types of conflict.
 These include taking on the roles of provider, teacher, bridge builder, mediator, arbiter, equalizer, healer, witness, referee, or peacekeeper.
 Choose a role that feels authentic and right for you, advises Hackley, such as stepping in to mediate a dispute among team members or educating others about conflict styles and conflict resolution techniques.

 What other types of conflict have you faced in business negotiation, and how have you resolved them?